webmad0120-1/w5d4/README.md

 # Today - day w5d4

-- ChartJS - micro learning
+- Module 2 - review
 - Continue thinking with your partner the app you will implement in project 2
 - Design and / or find the API you want to use
 - Study file upload with and without a CDN
+- ChartJS - micro learning

 ## Activities

 - File upload activity

-# Next - day w5d5

-- MVP validation
-- Continue coding your project 2 with your partner

 # Goals